PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 The horizontal approach has been [recently approved](https://github.com/PrestaShop/ADR/pull/26) by maintainers, and the [first example of a listing page migrated using HelperList](https://github.com/PrestaShop/PrestaShop/pull/27246) has been merged.
 This means that this should be the main approach to migration from now on.

-The vertical approach is not dead though: it might still be used in pages where the horizontal one would not make tactical sense, either because they are too simple to benefit from the advantages of horizontal migration, or because they require extensive refactoring (e.g. the product page).
+The vertical approach is not completely abandoned, though: it might still be used in pages where the horizontal approach would not make tactical sense, either because the page is too simple to benefit from the advantages of horizontal migration, or because it requires extensive refactoring (for example, the product page).

 ## Tell us what you think!